rail5/shellwatch/README.md

 Pressing the <kbd>Step</kbd> button will execute the next line of the script.
 Each step will update the variable list.

 Checking the <kbd>Auto-step</kbd> checkbox will automatically step through the script, updating the variable list after each line.
 You can adjust the speed of the auto-step by modifying the `delay` input.
-By default, the delay is set to `1.0` second.
+By default, the delay is set to `0.1` seconds.

-You can modify the values of the variables in the list by clicking on the value in the table and typing in a new value.
-Pressing <kbd>Enter</kbd> will update the variable with the new value.
-This new value will be passed to the script when the next line is executed.

-Pressing the <kbd>Terminate</kbd> button will stop the script and close the window.
+Pressing the <kbd>Terminate</kbd> button will stop the script and clear the variable list.